correct errors by means of suspense accounts

 • Incorrect recording of a receipt or payment

-• Errors in calculation
+• Errors in calculating interest

 The Suspense Account